The Hunter Herald 8 has got an 8-11kw output -

 Count the grate bars or is it a static grate?

-If it has a metal throat plate then it is a MK1.
+If it has a metal throat plate and standard rectangular glass then it is a MK1.

-If it has a board baffle (not metal) then it is a MK11.
+If it has a board baffle (not metal) and shaped door glass then it is a MK11.

 If in doubt contact us with these details!